Magic Hat Brewing Company: Acquisitions and eventual shutdown of Vermont space

-In 2010, Alan Newman sold Magic Hat and all of its assets to North American Breweries.
-That company was established by New York City private equity company KPS Capital Partners.
-Newman described the purchasers as a company looking to "make money by stripping out expense and flipping."
-The new owners did exactly that - in December 2012, North American Breweries was purchased by Florida Ice & Farm Company (FIFCO), a Costa Rican food and beverages company.
-FIFCO soon began producing some Magic Hat beer at their Genesee Brewing Company plant in Rochester, New York, but the Vermont brewery continued to operate as well.
+In 2010, Alan Newman sold Magic Hat and all of its assets to North American Breweries, a subsidiary of KPS Capital Partners, a private equity firm with a business model described by Newman as "stripping out expense and flipping."
+The new owners did exactly that: in December 2012, North American Breweries was purchased by Florida Ice & Farm Company (FIFCO), a Costa Rican food and beverages company.

-In June 2020, FIFCO announced that it intended to consolidate the rest of Magic Hat's brewing operations to the Rochester location.
+FIFCO soon began producing some Magic Hat beer at their Genesee Brewing Company plant in Rochester, New York.
+The Vermont brewery continued to operate until June 2020, when FIFCO announced that it intended to consolidate the rest of Magic Hat's brewing operations to the Rochester location.
 Another Burlington based brewery, Zero Gravity, assumed the lease on Magic Hat's physical plant, along with the brewing and retail assets within the space.
 43 of Magic Hat's 46 Vermont employees were laid off, although Zero Gravity was in talks to rehire some of them.
 Zero Gravity moved into the space and began producing beer there in July 2020.

 Brands

-Magic Hat brews five year-round beers: #9 "Not Quite Pale Ale", Taken for Granite, Mother Lager, Citrus Box, Ob-La-Di, What's on Stage, Nirav, Elder Betty and Single Chair.
+Magic Hat brews five year-round beers: #9 "Not Quite Pale Ale", Taken for Granite, Mother Lager, Citrus Boy, Ob-La-Di, What's on Stage, Nirav, Elder Betty and Single Chair.
 It also produces up to four seasonal beers, seasonal variety packs and several limited release products.